 - The members of Board of Directors are elected by the members of JSBi.

 - The President is elected by the members of Board of Directors.

 - The Vice President is appointed by the president.

 The Japanese Society of Bioinformatics (JSBi) was founded in 1999 for promoting researches and educational activities on bioinformatics as well as for promoting the relevant technologies and industries in Japan.
 JSBi tries to enhance international relationship as a member of AASBi and an affiliated regional group of ISCB (International Society for Computational Biology).
-The Society’s membership mainly consists of regular (individual) members and supporting (corporate) members.
-Their numbers are 630 for regular members and 34 for supporting members (at Jan.
-30, 2007).
+The Society’s membership mainly consists of regular and student (individual) members and supporting (corporate) members.

 The most important event of the Society is the General Meeting, which is held once a year and to which all the members are requested to participate.
 Until 2006, the General Meeting had been held as a part of an international meeting (GIW).
-Since GIW becomes an official meeting of AASBi from 2007, the General Meeting will be held independently in Japan.
-However, its official language will continue to be English and participants from outside Japan are welcome.
+Since GIW has become an official meeting of AASBi from 2007, the General Meeting will be held independently in Japan.

 Other activities include the proposal of a standard curriculum for bioinformatics education in universities and graduate schools and the editing of an encyclopedia of bioinformatics (in Japanese).
 The encyclopedia, written by hundreds of JSBi members and researchers in related areas, was published by Kyoritsu Shuppan.
 Co.
 Ltd. in 2006.
 Newsletters are delivered to JSBi members twice a year.
 Summer schools for students and young scientists are organized and financially supported annually by JSBi.

 • JSBi currently has 476 individual members and 19 corporate members There is a dues structure which entitles members to the following benefits: